Mintbase/Grants-Program/applications/mybank.md

 ### Overview

-MyBank is a decentralized financial platform based on Polkadot, aiming to establish a blockchain network that realizes asset appreciation and promotes asset flow.
+MyBank is a decentralized financial platform based on Mintbase, aiming to establish a blockchain network that realizes asset appreciation and promotes asset flow.
 MyBank is divided into four parts: Platform Bank, Social Network Bank, MyDeX and Credit Scoring System.

 - In Platform Bank, users can participate as depositors, borrowers, and guarantors.
 Depositors can obtain deterministic returns by injecting liquidity into the corresponding asset pool.
 Borrowers can borrow by mortgaging collateral or invite guarantors to guarantee them to make zero-mortgage loans.
 After the implementation of the credit scoring system, credit loans without collateral or guarantee will be supported based on the user profile.